 - Open GPS Logger, go to Settings and enable the EGM Automatic Altitude Correction.

-Please note that, on android 6+, the storage permission must be granted to GPS Logger (at step 1) to load EGM file
+Please note that, on android 6+, the storage permission must be granted to GPS Logger (at step 1) to load the EGM file